goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A6:Security%20Misconfiguration%20-green.svg" alt=""/></a>

-**TL;DR:** An integrated express error handler hides the error details by default.
+**אמ;לק:** An integrated express error handler hides the error details by default.
 However, great are the chances that you implement your own error handling logic with custom Error objects (considered by many as a best practice).
 If you do so, ensure not to return the entire Error object to the client, which might contain some sensitive application details

 **Otherwise:** Sensitive application details such as server file paths, third party modules in use, and other internal workflows of the application which could be exploited by an attacker, could be leaked from information found in a stack trace